 Weather response strategies:

-- Pull off immediately when visibility drops below 1/4 mile
+- Pull off immediately at official rest areas when visibility drops below 1/4 mile

 - Monitor weather radar apps for storm movement patterns